 This technology allows remote patients to access services that would otherwise not be available.

-Telehealth apps, in particular, helps healthcare professionals and hospitals to market their services to the target audience by making their health care services remotely available.
+Telehealth apps, in particular, help healthcare professionals and hospitals market their services to the target audience by making their healthcare services remotely available.

 My Health at Hand app is a great example of a telehealth app that lets patients sign up to see a doctor via video consultation.

 Remote access has improved patient treatment methods and prevention methods.